Stephen-Kimoi/icp-evm-rust-bridge/README.md

 npm start # Start the development server
 ```

+## 🚀 Develop

+The frontend will update automatically as you save changes.
+For the backend, run `dfx deploy backend` to redeploy.
+To redeploy all canisters (front- and backend), run `dfx deploy`.

-When ready, run `dfx deploy --network ic` to deploy your application to the Internet Computer.
+When ready, run `dfx deploy --network ic` to deploy your application to the ICP mainnet.

 ## 🛠️ Technology Stack